ssimonoff/TriOS/ReadMe.txt

     libpng.lib
 Without NOJPEG define, must also link with:
     jpeg.lib (built with I/O calls linked to StmRead/StmWrite)
+The required zlib.lib, jpeg.lib, libpng.lib are available in the Lib folder.

 For Linux, compile with:
     -Wno-write-strings -Wno-format